People tend to connect with news sources they trust. As an author, you could be that news source.

 This is a critical step when you’re using SEO to build your brand.

-To claim knowledge panels for your brand is relatively simple and something you want to get on top of to keep customers coming through your doors or to your website with consistency, arming them with the right information.
+Claiming knowledge panels for your brand is relatively easy, and it’s definitely something you want to get on top of to keep customers coming through your doors or to your website with consistency, arming them with the right information.

 What Are Google Knowledge Panels?